werkt/bazel-buildfarm-wiki/Execution-Properties.md

 Custom properties can also be added to buildfarm's configuration in order to facilitate queue matching (see [Platform Queues](https://github.com/bazelbuild/bazel-buildfarm/wiki/Shard-Platform-Operation-Queue)).

 ### min-cores
-**description:** the minimum number of cores needed by the action.
+**description:** the minimum number of cores needed by an action.
 Should be set to >= 1

 ### max-cores
-**description:** the maximum number of cores needed by the action.
+**description:** the maximum number of cores needed by an action.
 Buildfarm will enforce a max.

 ### choose-queue
 **description:** put an action directly on the specified queue (queue names must be known based on buildfarm configuration).